 Beyond the analytical and decision-making benefits of ocean accounts supported by the GOAP Years 2-4 investment, the investment will also directly support gender equality objectives through the following activities: production of technical guidance for countries that specifically addresses accounting for the gender dimensions of the ocean economy and sustainable ocean development, ensuring that gender equality considerations are embedded in the design of all capacity building and training activities, with particular attention devoted to fostering the participation of women and other marginalised groups, and ensuring that the design of all ocean accounting projects implemented incorporates gender-based disaggregation to the extent possible.
 GOAP will also ensure equity through its PhD allocations by ensuring direct beneficiaries (i.e. PhD recipients) have a gender balance.

 It is worthwhile caveating that the BPFs investment in GOAP will incur costs for other stakeholders.
 In addition to the UK funding costs, an expansion of this work will incur costs to GOAP’s partners, in the form of providing in-kind staff time and expertise.
-In the long term, pilot country governments staff will be required to run and maintain ocean account programmes.
+In the long term, pilot country government staff will be required to run and maintain ocean account programmes.

 3.7 MONITORING AND EVALUATION